bugladen/NadekoBot/docs/Permissions System.md

 # Permissions Overview

 Have you ever felt confused or even overwhelmed when trying to set Nadeko's permissions?
-In this guide we will be explaining how to use the permission commands correctly and even cover a few common questions!
+In this guide we will be explaining **how to use the permission commands correctly** and even **cover a few common questions**!
 Every command we discuss here can be found in the [Commands List].

 ## Why do we use the Permissions Commands?